-Outsourcing of products and services became popular in the 1990’s in the manufacturing industry and continues today in ever increasing areas of everyday life.
+Outsourcing of products and services became popular in the 1990’s in the broader manufacturing industry and continues today in areas of everyday life.

-It made sense that manufacturing of goods were more efficient when there was greater scale and cheaper labor costs.
+Manufacturing goods is always more efficient when there is greater scale and cheaper labor costs.
 In some cases the move to outsource was driven by a desire for greater freedom, e.g. breaking unions, inefficient or protected work practices.

-For special services, example Information Technology support, the skills and tools were owned by specialists and therefore mature and stable companies could outsource the provision of these services to achieve their desired quality and cost objectives from leveraging the scale efficiencies of experts.
+For special services, as an example Information Technology support, the skills and tools were typically owned by specialists and therefore mature and stable companies could outsource the provision of these services to achieve a desired quality and cost objective by leveraging the scale efficiencies of the subject matter experts.